September 11, 2014

-THE STORY: Aspiring American writer Cliff Bradshaw meets and falls in love with the glamorous but impulsive headliner Sally Bowles.
+Aspiring American writer Cliff Bradshaw meets and falls in love with the glamorous but impulsive headliner Sally Bowles.
 Meanwhile, Cliff’s landlady Fraulein Schneider enjoys a late-in-life romance with Herr Schultz, a Jewish fruit vendor.
 But his background spells trouble as the Nazi movement gains power and the decadent nightlife world becomes a dangerous place.

 March 20, 2014